asyrjasalo/RESTinstance/README.rst

     RUN_ARGS="--network=host --env HTTP_PROXY --env HTTPS_PROXY" ./rfdocker

 Note that all containers, including the test API's, are ran in the host network:
-This is to have network layer as identical as possible on different host OSes.
+This is to have the network layer as identical as possible on different host OSes.

 To tag the image as "latest" and push it to a registry (remember to `docker login`):